 Master of Accountancy

-The Master of Accountancy program requires 45 units of graduate coursework beyond proficiency courses (which depends each students' background but can range from 0 - 12 units in math, economics, and finance).
+The Master of Accountancy program requires 45 units of graduate coursework beyond proficiency courses (which depends on each student's background but can range from 0 - 12 units in math, economics, and finance).
 The core courses make up 33 units and 12 units in either the general, forensic, or taxation concentrations.

 Students may be admitted to advanced program courses before the completion of the foundation program, but must complete the foundation by the time 12 units have been earned in the advanced program.